 The idea behind Vudoo first arose in a bar in Singapore over a couple of gin and tonics with my co-founder, Nick.
 It was there that our vision for Vudoo started taking shape.
 Running a startup is most definitely a white-knuckle ride.
 I liken it to piloting a plane aimed straight for the ground.

-So, this anniversary is particularly special because, in spite of all the headwinds facing the world at the present time, the Vudoo of today is living up to the vision we had back in that bar in Singapore.
-Sure, the long hours haven’t stopped and we could never have envisaged marking Vudoo’s third anniversary locked down in the grip of a global pandemic.
+So, this anniversary is particularly special because, despite all the headwinds facing the world at the present time, the Vudoo of today is living up to the vision we had back in that bar in Singapore.
+Sure, the long hours haven’t stopped, and we could never have envisaged marking Vudoo’s third anniversary locked down in the grip of a global pandemic.
 But when we reflect on how far we’ve come even in the last year, I can’t wait to see what Vudoo will grow to become in the next 12 months….and beyond.

-While it’s certainly strange not to be sharing the moment in person with Nick, our incredible team, our investors and our partners, I owe each and every one of them my gratitude.
+While it’s certainly strange not to be sharing the moment in person with Nick, our incredible team, our investors, and our partners, I owe each one of them my gratitude.
 Because when you first set out to build a business, you can dream of many things – but nobody ever dreams of doing it alone.